Liv Morgan and Raquel Rodriguez: The Judgment Day (2024–present)

 At the Royal Rumble on February 1, 2025, Morgan and Rodriguez participated in the namesake match, but were both eliminated by Nia Jax.
 On the February 24 episode of Raw, Morgan and Rodriguez defeated Belair and Naomi to win the WWE Women's Tag Team Championship for a record-setting third time after interference from Mysterio.
 On Night 2 of WrestleMania 41, Morgan and Rodriguez lost the titles to Lyra Valkyria and the returning Becky Lynch, ending their reign at 55 days.
 The next night on Raw, Morgan and Rodriguez regained the titles from Lynch and Valkyria in a rematch to become record four-time champions.
 On the June 16 episode of Raw, Morgan suffered a legitimate dislocated shoulder during a match against Kairi Sane, leading to Roxanne Perez joining The Judgment Day and replacing Morgan as champion.
 WWE recognizes this as a separate reign, thus ending Morgan and Rodriguez's fourth reign at 70 days.
-Since then, the team has been on hiatus due to Morgan's injury.
+The team would then go on hiatus for 166 days following this event.
+At Survivor Series on November 29, Morgan returned from her absence and assisted Dominik Mysterio in defeating John Cena to help Mysterio reclaim his Intercontinental championship.
+Her return signaled the resumption of the partnership between Morgan and Rodriguez.

+On the December 15 edition of Raw, Rodriguez faced Stephanie Vaquer for the Women's World Championship, though her efforts were unsuccessful when Nikki Bella, a rival of both women, interfered in the contest resulting in a disqualification.
+On the outside of the ring, Bella awkwardly threw Rodriguez head first into the steel steps, which resulted in Rodriguez being cut open on the forehead and suffering a legitimate concussion, once again putting the team on hiatus.
+The team would then resume as normal the following week.

+At the 2026 Royal Rumble, Rodriguez and Morgan would both make the final four.
+After Rodriguez would eliminate Rhea Ripley to cut the field down to four (Rodriguez, Morgan, Sol Ruca, and Tiffany Stratton), Rodriguez was standing on the middle rope taunting Ripley, in which Morgan proceeded to eliminate Rodriguez from the match.

 Championships and accomplishments

-Liv Morgan is a former one-time Women's World Champion.
+Liv Morgan is the current and two time Women's World Champion.
 Morgan and Raquel Rodriguez are also four-time WWE Women's Tag Team Champions as a tag team.